Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Arne Røykenes

 She was scheduled for Convoy OB 250, leaving Liverpool on Nov.
 26-1940, but she did not sail.
 Her destination is given as St. John, N.B.
-As mentioned in my heading for the above crew list, she left Middlesbrough for St. John on Nov.
-18; according to the Voyage Record she went by Methil, Oban and Clyde before joining Convoy OB 255, which originated in Liverpool on Dec.
-7-1940, dispersed on the 10th.
-The website re the OB convoys at the end of this page gives her destination as St. John's, but according to the Voyage Record she headed to Halifax.
+As mentioned in my heading for the above crew list, she left Middlesbrough for St. John, N.B. on Nov.
+18; from Middlesbrough, she now went by Methil Roads, Oban and Clyde before joining Convoy OB 255, which originated in Liverpool on Dec.
+7 and dispersed on the 10th.
+According to the Voyage Record and Page 1 of the archive documents, she instead headed to Halifax, with arrival there on Dec.
+26. Gallia and Torborg are also named in this convoy, though Torborg returned to port.
+(Nyland was scheduled but had run aground before she could join - follow the link for details).

 A Dramatic Rescue Operation – Convoy SL 125, 1942:

-Alaska departed Colombo on Aug.
-28-1942 for the U.K. via Capetown and Freetown with a cargo of 4268 tons of tea and other general, incl.
+Alaska had departed Colombo again on Aug.
+28-1942 for the U.K., via Capetown and Freetown, with a cargo of 4268 tons of tea and other general, incl.
 15 tons citronella oil and 231 bales of fiber on deck.
 She arrived Capetown on Sept.
 21, then continued the following day after having taken on bunkers and supplies, with arrival Freetown on Oct.
-8. She left Freetown again on Oct.
-16 in Convoy SL 125 (the Norwegian Germa and Belnor were also in this convoy, which is included at the external website about these convoys).
-On Oct 30 she was ordered by the Commodore to take over as rescue vessel, because the assigned rescue ship had been sunk, and immediately started to prepare for this task by getting all lines, ladders, nets, life buoys and lifebelts ready near the railings, while volunteers were chosen to go in the water with their survival suits on, should it be necessary to do so in order to rescue surviors who were unable to help themselves.
+8 (Page 2), departing Freetown on Oct.
+16 in Convoy SL 125 (the Norwegian Germa and Belnor were also in this convoy, which can be found via the external link provided in the Voyage Record).
+On Oct 30, she was ordered by the Commodore to take over as rescue vessel, because the designated rescue ship had been sunk, and immediately started to prepare for this task by getting all lines, ladders, nets, life buoys and lifebelts ready near the railings, while volunteers were chosen to go in the water with their survival suits on, should it be necessary to do so in order to rescue surviors who were unable to help themselves.

 After about 15 minutes the ship went down, and from that moment the sea was thick with swimming and drifting people, with or without lifebelts, screaming for help.
 About 30 men of Alaska's crew were standing by the railings on both sides to haul survivors aboard, but as none of them made any effort to tie the lines around themselves, the Norwegians had to get into the water to assist those who were too exhausted.
 A few were pulled on board in this manner, but these efforts were gradually given up because of the dangers involved due to the highs seas and all the sharks along the side of the ship.
 A ruined lifeboat with 48 people was alongside, none of whom were able to climb the ladder, so the 2nd and 3rd mates went down in the boat and after a short period of time they had fastened lines around 46 of them, whereupon they were hauled aboard Alaska by willing hands.
 The remaining 2 were crushed between the side of the lifeboat and the ship because they were hanging outside the boat.